ietf-tools/xml2rfc/ACKNOWLEDGMENTS.md

 markup language for RFCs and Internet-Drafts[^1].
 The current implementation of the `xml2rfc` was originally authored by Henrik Levkowetz.

-Here is an inevitably incomplete list of much appreciated contributors:
+Here is an inevitably incomplete and unmaintained list of much appreciated
+contributors:

  - Marshall Rose
  - Henrik Levkowetz